signalscorps/file2stix/docs/extractions.md

 An example of a custom warning list can be seen in `tests/file_inputs/custom_warning_lists/list.json`

+Due to the way data is shared, only Reports marked TLP GREEN, TLP AMBER, or TLP RED can be used with custom warning lists.
+As TLP WHITE reports are shared without attribution, printing a Warning List name will not be enough for a downstream user to determine what/who/and where the Warning List came from.

 ## Extracted Object logic

 If the same Observable is identified more than once in the same report, only one extraction is made.
 For example, if 1.1.1.1 is seen 3 times in a report, only one Indicator SDO is created for it.
 Similarly, for Observed Data counts, despite being mentioned 3 times in the same report, it will only add 1 to the `number_observed` field.